dmjio/miso/README.md

     events = defaultEvents        -- default delegated events subs   = []                   -- empty subscription list
-    mountPoint = Nothing          -- mount point for application (Nothing defaults to 'body')
+    mountPoint = Nothing          -- mount point for application (Nothing defaults to 'body') debug = False                 -- used during prerendering to see if the VDOM and DOM are in sync (only applies to `miso` function)

 -- | Updates model, optionally introduces side effects updateModel :: Action -> Model -> Effect Action Model